mhenke/CFML-in-100-minutes/cfml100mins.markdown

 </cfscript>
 ```

-In order to get add an element in the array you use the syntax 'ArrayAppend(array,"value")' or 'arrayname[index] = "value**.
+In order to get add an element in the array you use the syntax "ArrayAppend(array,"value")" or "arrayname[index] = "value**.
 The first example of adding an array element is **with an instruction**.
 The second is updating an array element is **by assignment**.
-So looking at the final 'favorite_colors' array:
+So looking at the final "favorite_colors" array:

 * What's the index of **brown** ?
-* What did the 'ArraySort' instuction do to the collection?
+* What did the "ArraySort" instuction do to the collection?
-* What does 'ArrayLen' instruction return?
+* What does "ArrayLen" instruction return?

 There are lots of cool things to do with an array.
-You can rearrange the order of the elements using the 'ArraySort' instruction like we did in the last example.
-You can iterate through each element using the 'cfloop' instruction.
-You can find the address of a specific element by using the 'arrayName[index]' instruction.
-You can ask an array if an element is present with the 'ArrayIsDefined' instruction.
+You can rearrange the order of the elements using the "ArraySort" instruction like we did in the last example.
+You can iterate through each element using the "cfloop" instruction.
+You can find the address of a specific element by using the "arrayName[index]" instruction.
+You can ask an array if an element is present with the "ArrayIsDefined" instruction.
 Try out this example that brings a bunch of things together:

 #### Tag